ccsouthard/personal-portfolio/artwork/exhibits/boston-exhibit-2013.md

 ---
 title: 'ArtBeyond Boston, MA 2013'
 link: 'http://www.bostonmagazine.com/health/blog/2013/06/14/art-therapy-exhibit-boston/'
-desc: 'ArtBeyond explores the concept of healing in contemporary art.
+description: 'ArtBeyond explores the concept of healing in contemporary art.
 Just as musicians create harmony from dissonance, artists who have experienced injury or illness find unity, simplicity and peace by exploring the inner realms.'
 ---

 ### Gallery Invitation